 Statement by Senator Bill Nelson Statement by UF President Bernie Machen PBS documentary “A Friend of Presidents – Senator George A. Smathers” Watch the new PBS documentary, “A Friend of Presidents – Senator George A. Smathers” about the life and influence of UF Law alum George Smathers.
 From the WPBT site: WPBT2’s new documentary explores […]

-Click here to view the webcast Pedro Noguera, a sociology professor from NYU, explored this often overlooked issue in the Center on Children and Families’ eighth annual Distinguished Weyrauch Lecture at UF Law, Oct.
+Webcast of the Event Pedro Noguera, a sociology professor from NYU, explored this often overlooked issue in the Center on Children and Families’ eighth annual Distinguished Weyrauch Lecture at UF Law, Oct.
 21 in HOL 180.
-In Noguera’s lecture, “Education and Civil Rights in the 21st Century,” he analyzed the current reform agenda […]
+In Noguera’s lecture, “Education and Civil Rights in the 21st Century,” he analyzed the current reform agenda being promoted […]

-CJC symposium celebrates 50th anniversary of Gideon v.
-Wainwright “The Right to Counsel, 50 Years Later: From Gideon v.
+Webcast of the Event “The Right to Counsel, 50 Years Later: From Gideon v.
 Wainwright to The Public Defender v.
 State of Florida.”
-Click here to view the webcast.

-“National Security in a Changing World: From the Perspective of an Academic, a General, a Spy, and Florida Statesman” Click here to view the webcast.
+Webcast of the Event “National Security in a Changing World: From the Perspective of an Academic, a General, a Spy, and Florida Statesman”

 There is no excerpt because this is a protected post.

-Albie Sachs, retired Justice of the Constitutional Court of South Africa and life-long freedom fighter in the struggle against apartheid, spoke about gay marriage at the University of Florida Levin College of Law Tuesday, March 26 – the same day the U.S. Supreme Court heard arguments in a case challenging California’s ban on gay marriage. […]
+Webcast of the Event Albie Sachs, retired Justice of the Constitutional Court of South Africa and life-long freedom fighter in the struggle against apartheid, spoke about gay marriage at the University of Florida Levin College of Law Tuesday, March 26 – the same day the U.S. Supreme Court heard arguments in a case challenging California’s […]

-Held on March 22, 2013 at the University of Florida Levin College of Law Martin H. Levin Advocacy Center.
+Webcast of the Event Held on March 22, 2013 at the University of Florida Levin College of Law Martin H. Levin Advocacy Center.
 The Florida Law Review welcomed Professor Randy Barnett as the 32nd Annual Dunwody Distinguished Lecturer in Law.
-Barnett, the Carmack Waterhouse Professor of Legal Theory at the Georgetown University Law Center, discussed the recent United States […]
+Barnett, the Carmack Waterhouse Professor of Legal Theory at the Georgetown University Law Center, discussed […]

-Jan.
+Webcast of the Event Jan.
 24, 2013 UF Law Martin H. Levin Advocacy Center courtroom UF Law welcomed all seven members of the Florida Supreme Court, who heard oral arguments in the 29th annual Raymer F. Maguire Jr. Appellate Advocacy Competition.
-One of the foremost national moot court teams, the Florida Moot Court Team competes each year at over […]
+One of the foremost national moot court teams, the Florida Moot Court Team competes […]

-The fifth annual Wolf Family Lecture on the American Law of Real Property will explore pertinent issues facing land use regulation today.
-Vicki L. Been, Boxer Family Professor of Law and director of the Furman Center for Real Estate and Urban Policy at New York University School of law will present, “Who Controls Land Use […]
+Webcast of the Event The fifth annual Wolf Family Lecture on the American Law of Real Property will explore pertinent issues facing land use regulation today.
+Vicki L. Been, Boxer Family Professor of Law and director of the Furman Center for Real Estate and Urban Policy at New York University School of law will present, […]

 The University of Florida Center for International Business Education & Research and the Warrington College of Business Administration hosted a Conference on the Impact, Problems, and Issues relating to the United Nations Convention on Contracts for the International Sale of Goods (CISG).
 Additional sponsors included the United Nations Commission on International Trade Law (UNCITRAL), University […]